statichunt/statichunt/content/themes/nextjs-spydea.md

 author_link: https://themefisher.com
 date: 2023-07-11T00:00:00.000Z
 description: >-
   Spydea is a beautiful NextJs template that is perfect for a wide variety of businesses, including SaaS, startups, and agencies.
 ssg:
   - Nextjs
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: